Malaysia Airlines Flight 370 disappearance theories: Criticism and response

 Conspiracy-focused internet sites claim that the official statement that the plane crashed into the Indian Ocean is "a blatant cover-up."
 They note that a Boeing 777 does not have the structural integrity to survive crashing into the ocean, and that it would be comparable to hitting a concrete wall at terminal velocity.
 If Flight 370 hit the ocean, they say, it would have been broken into tens of thousands of pieces, many of which float on water (such as the seat cushions) and would be seen washing up on regional shores or easily spotted by search teams.
 Those criticisms diminished after several pieces of the aircraft were positively identified in the years after its disappearance.

 Harvard professor Cass Sunstein noted that the conflicting information initially released by the Malaysian government explains the interest in alternative theories.
-Sunstein, who has written on the topic, argued in an interview with The Wall Street Journal on 20 March 2014 that conspiracy theories in general often are born out of horrific and disastrous situations because such events make people angry, fearful and looking for a "target".
+Sunstein argued in an interview with The Wall Street Journal on 20 March 2014 that conspiracy theories in general often are born out of horrific and disastrous situations because such events make people angry, fearful and looking for a "target".

 David Soucie, a former FAA inspector, has said that the theories that have been put forth in this matter are important when there is a lack of knowledge, as the theories and notions help us to consider various possibilities.
 On 26 March 2014, he stated on CNN: In an accident investigation, it's a critical part to come up with theories.
 Especially right now when we don't have anything.
 We don't have anything tangible.
 We don't have something to say, hey, yes—because we don't know where that airplane is and we need to find out why.
 If you take one theory, the airplane would be where we're looking at right now.
 If you take another theory, where there was nefarious intent, they're trying to avoid radars, the airplane could be somewhere else.
 If you say it was—whatever it is, you've got to use these theories, weigh them against the facts so you know which one to go to.

-Tim Black, deputy editor of Spiked, wrote: "...it's in this darkness, this near absence of knowledge [about MH370], that speculation has flourished," and an editorial in the Chicago Sun-Times, not only stated that "conspiracy theories fill a vacuum when facts are scarce," but also urged governments to search for the plane to debunk these theories and give victims' family members peace of mind.
+Tim Black, deputy editor of Spiked, wrote: "...it's in this darkness, this near absence of knowledge [about MH370], that speculation has flourished," and an editorial in the Chicago Sun-Times not only stated that "conspiracy theories fill a vacuum when facts are scarce," but also urged governments to search for the plane to debunk these theories and give victims' family members peace of mind.

 The common hypothesis, cited also here, that MH370 avoided Indonesian radar is based only on a statement that the plane was not observed by Indonesia.